IlyaKraev/bookStoreProject-main/README.md

-THe user interface of the book store.
+The user interface for the book store.

 Left to do: